 Build an HDL project#

-Please note that ADI only provides the source files necessary to create and build the designs.
-This means that you are responsible for modifying and building these projects.
+Please note that ADI only provides the source files necessary to create and build the reference designs & already-built files for booting up the setup with the reference design.

 1. Install the required FPGA design suite.
-We use AMD Xilinx Vivado and Intel Quartus Prime Pro and Standard.
-You can find information about the proper version in our release notes.
+We use AMD Xilinx Vivado, Intel Quartus Prime Pro and Standard, Lattice Radiant and Lattice Propel.
+You can find information about the proper version in the section Tool versions.
 Make sure that you’re always using the latest release.

-2. The proper Vivado/Quartus version can be found in:
+2. The required Vivado/Quartus/Propel/Radiant version can be found in:

 3. Download the tools from the following links: